schnerring/schnerring.github.io/content/posts/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 terraform apply infrastructure.tfplan
 ```

 I already mentioned this earlier.
-The need for the workaround above also stems from the fact that we stack Kubernetes cluster infrastructure with Kubernetes resources inside the same module which the [official Kubernetes provider documentation discourages](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources).
-To save you a headache, please adhere to the docs and separate cluster and Kubernetes resources into different modules, if you plan on using this code for production!
+The need for the workaround above originates from stacking Kubernetes cluster infrastructure with Kubernetes resources which the [official Kubernetes provider documentation discourages](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources) recommend against that.
+Adhering to the docs and separate cluster and Kubernetes resources into different modules will probably save you a headache!

 Other than that, we created a pretty cool solution, fully managed by Terraform, did we not?